How many times have you failed at trying to achieve your goals?

 Again, assuming you have $50,000 worth of debt, focus on getting it down to $40,000.

 When you do this, celebrate it as you have reached a goal.
-Sure it isn’t your ultimate goal, but it is a goal nonetheless.
+Sure it isn’t your ultimate goal, but it is one nonetheless.

 Then set up another goal for $30,000 and another for $20,000.